mnlipp/VM-Operator/runner.md

 programm that manages the Qemu process.
 This programm is called runner in this context.

 The most prominent reason
-is that this is the only way to shutdown a VM cleanly.
+for this second program is that it allows a VM to be shutdown cleanly.
 Qemu handles the TERM signal by flushing all buffers and stopping, leaving the disks in a [crash consistent state](https://gitlab.com/qemu-project/qemu/-/issues/148).
 For a graceful shutdown, a parent process must handle the TERM signal, send